Allergic Rhinitis and Rhinosinusitis

 Intranasal steroids may be used for refractory cases.

 In presumed cases of acute bacterial sinusitis, antibiotics may be effective but are not necessary for initial therapy.
-To decrease resistance, antibiotics should be withheld till patient presents without relief from other treatment options.
+To decrease resistance, antibiotics should only be prescribed when a patient presents after 10 days of worsening symptoms despite other treatment.

 Amoxicillin, trimethoprim-sulfamethoxazole, and doxycycline are initial options for acute bacterial sinusitis.
 Amoxicillin-clavulanate and select cephalosporins/fluoroquinolones are sometimes needed to cover resistant bacteria.
 Treatment should last for 10 to 14 days.

 Recurrent/chronic disease requires aggressive treatment with daily intranasal steroids and/or nasal saline flushes.
-A CT scan of the sinuses may be indicated.
+A CT scan of the sinuses may be indicated, as mentioned above.

 Limited evidence suggests that longer duration of breastfeeding and avoidance of early introduction of potentially allergenic foods may reduce the likelihood of allergic sensitization.
 In an Italian study, new mothers were advised to breastfeed their infants and to avoid introducing commonly allergic foods (whole cow’s milk, eggs, fish, nuts, and cocoa) during the first year of life.
 Mothers who did breastfeed were also asked to limit dairy products and avoid eggs in their own diets, as well as to avoid exposure to other sources of allergens (smoking, day care attendance prior to age 2) as much as possible.
 These interventions greatly reduced allergic symptoms, including allergic rhinitis.
 More studies with greater racial diversity are needed to determine if there is a relationship between varying durations of breastfeeding and its impact on the development of allergic rhinitis in childhood.

-Some evidence suggests that children who eat less saturated fat and cholesterol and more omega-3 fatty acids have less risk of developing rhinitis.
+Some evidence suggests that children who eat less saturated fat and cholesterol and more omega-3 fatty acids are at lower risk of developing rhinitis.
 Consumption of butter by children and of liver by adolescents has been associated with greater frequency of allergic rhinitis., In contrast, use of an omega-3 fatty acid supplement, paired with a multiple vitamin-mineral formula containing selenium, was shown to decrease the number of episodes of sinus symptoms and acute sinusitis in children.

 Limited evidence also suggests that blood levels of vitamins C and E are lower in children with chronic sinusitis than in controls.
 Intake of citrus fruit or kiwi fruit, both high in vitamin C, has been associated with lower frequency of rhinitis in children.
 A study with 4,554 Korean school-aged children found that vitamin C intake was associated with reduced symptoms of allergic rhinitis.
 The antioxidant capacity of vitamin C may suppress secretion of superoxide anions.